Shopify/quilt/packages/useful-types/README.md

   type SelectiveObj = Omit<Obj, 'foo' | 'bar'>; // {baz: number}
   ```

-- `DeepPartial<T>`: Recusively maps over all properties in a type and transforms them to be optional.
+- `DeepPartial<T>`: Recursively maps over all properties in a type and transforms them to be optional.
 Useful when you need to make optional all of the properties (and nested properties) of an existing type.

   ```ts
   interface Obj {